cleberzavadniak/work-at-olist/README.md

 ## Project Requirements:

-* Provide a working environment with your project (eg. Heroku, )
+* Provide a working environment for your project (Heroku, gigalixir, etc.)
 * Application must be written in Python, Elixir or Go.
 * Python
   * Use Python >= 3.5
-  * Choose any Python web framework you want to solve the problem
+  * Choose any Python web framework you want
   * Use PEP-8 for code style
   * [Python Coding Style](http://docs.python-guide.org/en/latest/writing/style/)
 * Elixir